aimclub/FEDOT/docs/source/fedot/features/atomized_model.rst

 **Example of use:**

-In order to add another Chain to the Chain as a Model, you need to wrap the chain in the AtomizedModel class and all the functionality will be saved.
+In order to add another Pipeline to the Pipeline as a Model, you need to wrap the chain in the AtomizedModel class and all the functionality will be saved.

 .. code-block:: python

-    from fedot.core.chains.chain import Chain
+    from fedot.core.chains.chain import Pipeline
     from fedot.core.models.atomized_model import AtomizedModel

-    chain = Chain()
+    chain = Pipeline()
-    nested_chain = Chain()
+    nested_chain = Pipeline()
     atomized_model = AtomizedModel(nested_chain)
     chain.add_node(atomized_model)